opnsense/docs/source/manual/vpnet.rst

       When using topology "subnet" the netmask usually equals the one defined in the instance itself as the gateway being pushed to the client is the first adress in the network and otherwise unreachable.

+**Troubleshooting common issues**

+The most common causes for non functional overwrites are caused by mismatches, in order to debug these, make sure to check the logs for messages like the following:

+* :code:`Locate overwrite for 'XXX' using server 'XXX' (vpnid: XXX)` <<  trying to find an overwrite (user authentication))

+  * Usually followed by :code:`user 'XXX' authenticated using 'XXX' XXX` showing username, authenticator used and optionally the overwrite type and filename.

+* :code:`client config created @ XXX` << file written on client connect (without user authentication)
+* :code:`unable to write client config for XXX, missing target filename` << no matching overwrite found  (without user authentication)

+By default overwrites are matched by certificate common name, when :code:`Force CSO Login Matching` (legacy) or :code:`Username as CN` (instances) are set the username will be used instead.

 --------------------------
 Wireguard